 Exploring Vienna's local culture, particularly through activities like beer tastings and venturing away from tourist hotspots, can lead to unexpected discoveries.

 If you want to check Vienna out for yourself, go ahead and book a hotel.
-For your next stay in Vienna, I can recommend these two hotels: Boutiquehotel Das Tyrol for their fantastic locations and good value.
+For your next stay in Vienna, I can recommend these two hotels: Boutiquehotel Das Tyrol for their fantastic location and good value.

 Here are unusual things to do in Vienna that we think will make your stay a tad more interesting:

 Yummy!
+Sacher

-We haven't even started yet and it's already time for dessert?
+We haven't even started yet, and it's already time for dessert?
 Sure, why not?!
 Sachertorte is a Viennese classic dessert—a decadent chocolate cake with apricot jam in the middle.
 The home of Sachertorte is Café Sacher, part of Hotel Sacher Wien, which offers delicious cake from an original 1832 recipe.
 Go and try the famous Sacher cake at its original home.
 It sits across from the Vienna State Opera, so you can get a glimpse of that on the way, too.

 Making reservations is strongly suggested and can be done online.
 They do keep plenty of tables open for casual visitors.
 Unfortunately, given the famous location, a very large number of casual visitors want to get in at all times of the day.

 If you can't find a table at Café Sacher, all is not lost—head just a few steps down to the corner of the hotel to the Café Bel Étage.
-This two-story café is lavish and belongs to the Sacher Hotel too, so no need to compromise on quality.
+This two-story café is lavish and belongs to the Sacher Hotel, so no need to compromise on quality.
 Different chairs, same sacher.
 Once you get in, you’ll be seated on red velvet sofas under massive chandeliers that will make you feel as decadent as a sachertorte.
 Grab a coffee and a sacher and enjoy!

-The roof of the Stephen’s Cathedral
+The mosaics on the roof of Stephen’s Cathedral

 Parts of a 12th-century Romanesque church remain on the site.
 Inside, you’ll find many Gothic ornaments.
-Interesting to say the least.
+Interesting, to say the least.
 Look for crying cherubs clutching skulls, giant sarcophagi, or statues of tortured saints.

-Interestingly, the Stephansdom roof is sloped much more steeply than other churches, and thanks to this, it is rarely covered in snow.
+Fun fact: The Stephansdom’s roof is sloped much more steeply than other churches, and thanks to this, it is rarely covered in snow.
 It stays vibrant all year round while other buildings are covered in a white blanket.

 You can take a glance at the ornate roof from one of the towers.
 The views of the roof are better from the south tower, but there are only stairs leading up there.
 If you would rather not break a sweat, the north tower has an elevator and better views of the city, plus the largest bell in Austria, the famous Pummerin.

 Beneath the cathedral lie the catacombs, home to the bones of over 11,000 people.
 The older half is a series of connected crypts below the cathedral.
-In catacombs, you can see for yourself what's true about the royals having blue blood.
+In the catacombs, you can see for yourself what's true about the royals having blue blood.
 The Ducal Crypt contains over 60 jars of royal organs.
 The rest of the royal bodies lie in the Imperial Crypt, part of the Capuchin Church.
 Meanwhile, the hearts went to the Augustinian Church at the Hofburg Palace.

 The newer part of the catacombs extends under the cathedral square.
 Many skeletons date to the closure of the church’s cemetery in 1732.
 During the outbreak of the Black Death, the authorities emptied the cemetery.
 They deposited the bodies and bones into pits in the catacombs.